 How to Make Carne Guisada - the Recipe Method

-The Seasonings and the Sauce.
-Stir in the oregano, 1 teaspoon salt, ½ teaspoon pepper, tomato sauce (or add tomatoes), water (or beef broth), achiote oil, olives, capers, bay leaves.
+- Stir in oregano, salt, pepper, tomato sauce, water or broth, achiote oil, olives, capers, and bay leaves.

 Boom!
 Done!
 Time to serve up some of this outstanding Carne Guisada!
 It really is the ultimate beef stew recipe, so huge on flavor, very hearty, and very, very satisfying.